Save the Date! June 25-26, 2022

 Throughout our history, horses have inspired us and been allies in battle and partners in progress.
 Our hope for The PVDA Ride for Life exemplifies the belief that horses can inspire and aid us in the fight against breast cancer.
 Quoting our event founder and breast cancer survivor, Patricia Artimovich, “Help us make the ring of hoof beats become the music of hope!”

 During the annual dressage show riders compete for High Pledge Awards, High Score Awards and Breed Awards.
-For the fourth year in 2019, we will have a Fundraiser Freestyle to allow our competitors to showcase their creativity in an exhibition Musical Freestyle Test of Choice, or a ride at the USEF or FEI level.
+On Saturday afternoon, we will have a Fundraiser Exhibition to allow our competitors to showcase their creativity in an exhibition Musical Freestyle Test of Choice, or any USEF or FEI level test.
 The audience will have an opportunity to “vote” for their favorite freestyle by purchasing raffle tickets to be allotted to their favorite horse and rider team.
-We will culminate the Fundraiser Freestyle with a food and beverage event on the concourse, where Fundraiser Freestyle winners will be announced.
+Following the exhibition we will announce the exhibition winners and all pledge winners on the concourse.

 As in the past, the weekend will continue to have shopping with our great vendors.